tinspin/rupy/readme.txt

     in Java without forcing me or the CPU to work slowly.

-LICENSE: LAGPL (Add Affero parts to LGPL = If you use rupy commercially on a server you need to contribute your source changes openly.)
+LICENSE: Hybrid ALGPL (Add Affero parts to LGPL = If you use rupy commercially on a server you need to contribute your source changes openly.)

 RUN: